DYSLEXIA ASSESSMENT

 How do I arrange an assessment for myself or my child?

 You do not need a referral to arrange an assessment.
-Simply call our receptionists on 9456 0411 or fill in our online Contact Us form.
+Simply call our receptionists on 9456 0411 or fill in our New Client Enquiry Form.